-The following article on budget travel tips for Thailand is a guest post by Bradley.
+The following article on budget travel tips for Thailand is authored by Bradley.

 Southeast Asia is famous for being one of the best regions to visit for budget backpackers.
 And Thailand is no exception to the rule.
-You can travel through the country on as little as $USD15 or $USD20 a day — all while living in relative comfort, eating well and experiencing all of the great experiences that each area has to offer.
+You can travel through the country for as little as $USD15 or $USD20 a day — all while living in relative comfort, eating well, and experiencing all of the great experiences that each area has to offer.

 How is this possible?
 You can do so by following a few simple tricks and tips for Thailand that we’ve picked up on our travels.
 These also apply to the rest of Southeast Asia.

 Here are our top tips for Thailand that will help you stay on track for your budget and help you travel better.

 1. Indulge in the Street Food (Honestly, The Best Tip for Thailand!)

 My number one money-saving tip for Thailand is to make use of the local street food.
 Thailand is famous for its street food and night market food vendors.
 Not only is it incredibly cheap, but it’s also very tasty!